mathwhiz1212/proxmox-notes/network-configuration.md

 If you want the node itself to have more than one IP address, you can do the following:

-WARNING: If you do this, you can never edit the network interface in the Proxmox GUI again.
-Failing to remember that fact will lead to all but one (probably the last listed) IP to be deleted.
+WARNING: If you do this, you can never edit any network interfaces on that node in the Proxmox GUI again.
+Failing to remember that fact will lead to all but one (probably the last listed) IP to be deleted, and VLAN configurations to be broken.

 In `/etc/network/interfaces`: